/

 The Tipping Point

-A common workaround for an underserved sales organization is for a sales manager to go below radar and sign up for a subscription with one of the many contemporary CRM vendors.
+A common workaround for an underserved sales organization is for a sales manager to go below the radar and sign up for a subscription with one of the many contemporary CRM vendors.

 However, when a CRM system does not have executive sponsorship or a project plan, it can become a silo of information that no other systems connect to.